TiCaLiBrO/Trillidium/README.md

 # 15. Libraries and Imports
-Standard library uses automatic imports as needed, everything else needs manual imports The unsafe library is the only official library that is not given by default.
+Standard library uses automatic imports as needed; everything else needs manual imports The unsafe library is the only official library that is not given by default.
 It allows you to do some extra things like revive()

 # 16. Trillia on C or C++